 Oh, Those Memories

-All the memories started flooding my mind–how that eighth grade girl knocked all my books out of my arms on the first day of seventh grade, how I didn’t go to cheerleading tryouts because I was afraid of being made fun of and how I decided not to rejoin the math team in eighth grade because it was too “nerdy” and I was ashamed.
+All the memories of bullying started flooding my mind–how that eighth grade girl knocked all my books out of my arms on the first day of seventh grade, how I didn’t go to cheerleading tryouts because I was afraid of being made fun of and how I decided not to rejoin the math team in eighth grade because it was too “nerdy” and I was ashamed.